 Liaison between Bousfield and secondary schools is an important part of the smooth transition for each child.
 We have good links with all local secondary schools.

 The process of choosing and allocating a place at a secondary school is quite lengthy and it is an anxious time for everyone involved.
 The transition between primary and secondary is a big one, but we are here to help prepare the children as much as we can in this next phase of their educational journey.

 Books for Topics - books recommendations for Year 6 transition

 Historically, Bousfield students move on to private, independent and public schools.
-A majority will go to a state school, but we recently have witnessed over 30% of students have been offered and accepted a place in the independent sector.
+A majority will go to a state school, but in previous years we have had over a third of students offered places in the independent sector.

 How does the process work

-Broadly speaking, visits to schools take place in September / October, applications must be made by the end of October and results are announced the following March.
-There then follows a period for appeals, should your application have been unsuccessful.
+Broadly speaking, visits to schools take place in September to early October, applications must be made by 31 October and results are announced the following March.

 Resources for Parents

 We suggest reaching out to parents who have gone through the process as well as conducting your own research.
 Each child is different and the school should be able to offer support to your child to succeed and set themselves up for success.

 To start, you can reasearch the state secondary school website pages from RBKC, and surrounding Boroughs (Hammersmith and Fulham, Wandsworth and Westminster).
 Each school will have different admission criteria, may specialise in certain areas (e.g., science, art, music) and be single or co-ed.
 Church-based schools will require supplementary information / forms with potentially different deadlines.